viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

   - C#
   - .NET
 ---
 We spend more time reading others or our code than writing it.
+Here is the quote by Robert C. Martin a.k.a.
+Uncle Bob from his book Clean Code: A Handbook of Agile Software Craftsmanship:

+> Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
+We are constantly reading old code as part of the effort to write new code. ...\[Therefore,] making it easy to read makes it easier to write.

 ## Place each parameter on the separate line